eszczepan/code-wars-js/README.md

 - `MM` = minutes, padded to 2 digits, range: 00 - 59
 - `SS` = seconds, padded to 2 digits, range: 00 - 59
   The maximum time never exceeds 359999 (`99:59:59`)

-You can find some examples in the test fixtures.

 ### Example: